ARTICLE I - NAME

 The Vice President and Equipment Manager is responsible for

-maintaining control of all physical equipment owned by HSC.
+maintaining control of all physical equipment owned by the Club.

 ensuring the equipment is kept in good repair.

-correspondence pertaining to meeting and event notices, preparation
+Club correspondence pertaining to meeting and event notices,

-and forwarding of all reports and forms required by affiliated
+preparation and forwarding of all reports and forms required by

-secretary for all regular and special member and Executive
+and acting as secretary for all regular and special member and

 The Secretary shall keep a true record of all meetings and

-maintain custody of the bylaws, papers, and records of HSC.
+maintain custody of the bylaws, papers, and records of the Club.

 All applications for membership shall be submitted to the Secretary